Last revised on September 5, 2022.

 - portages/rapids/liftover-line: 0/0/0

-- campsite: old Hudson Bay Post site – flattish area in the grass near tree stand; made room for our 4-person tent; other sites possible for 2 / 4 person tents; hammocks possible in the tree stand north end of the site; relatively (to very) open; semi-sheltered from north winds thanks to the tree stand.
+- campsite: old Hudson Bay Post site – a flattish area in the grass near tree stand; made room for our 4-person tent; other sites possible for 2 / 4 person tents; hammocks possible in the tree stand north end of the site; relatively (to very) open; semi-sheltered from north winds thanks to the tree stand.

-Checking Out The Echo Rock Pictographs:
+Looking For The Echo Rock Pictographs:

-It was a breezy morning with a bit of drizzle as we set off on our paddle north up to what we hoped would be our campsite that night – a spot on Wabinosh Bay or maybe on Wabinosh Lake itself.
+It was a breezy morning with a bit of drizzle as we set off on our paddle north to what we hoped would be our campsite that night – a spot on Wabinosh Bay or maybe even on Wabinosh Lake itself.

 We noted two things about the Echo Rock face: